 Commanding General, U.S. Army Forces Command

-General Michael X. Garrett assumed duties as the 23rd Commander of United States Army Forces Command, Fort Bragg, North Carolina, on 21 March 2019.
-As Commander of the United States Army's largest organization, he commands 215,000 active duty Soldiers, and 190,000 in the U.S. Army Reserve, while providing training and readiness oversight of U.S. Army National Guard.
-In total, the Forces Command team includes 745,000 Soldiers and 96,000 Civilians.
+As commander of the U.S. Army's largest organization, he commands 216,000 active-component soldiers and 190,000 members of the U.S. Army Reserve, while also providing training and readiness oversight to the Army National Guard.
+In total, the Forces Command team includes more than 740,000 soldiers and 13,000 civilians.